-The department will select an associate department chairperson to serve a three-year term that is offset from the Chair's term by at least one year.
-The Associate Chair will receive a 0.25 reduction in teaching load.
-The specific duties of the Associate Chair will be negotiated between the chairperson and the associate chairperson, according to the strengths of both individuals.
+The department will select an associate department chairperson to serve a three-year term that is offset from the chair's term by at least one year.
+The associate department chair will receive a 0.25 reduction in teaching load.
+Specific duties will be negotiated between the department chair and the associate department chair, according to the strengths of both individuals.